Direct Marketing Commission - Enforcing Higher Industry Standards

 How you can complain?

-If you have been marketed directly and are then receiving unsolicited goods, you can complain to the DMC using our online complaints form.
+If you have been marketed directly by a DMA member and are then receiving unsolicited goods, you can complain to the DMC using our online complaints form.

-If the company you are complaining about is not a member of the DMA, you can complain to the Advertising Standards Authority (ASA) if the matter relates to specific areas that are covered by their Advertising Codes.
+If the company you are complaining about is not a member of the DMA, you can take advice from Citizens Advice.